damonyoungcc/english-interview/README-F.md

 ### What % of your time do you spend for Front-end?
 ### How are you guys working as a team?
+I think the most important thing is keep communicating, every morning we had a quick stand up meeting check the progress and confirm today's plan.
+I always encourage them to notice the repeat pattern during development, and do some research find out best practice, Then we had a open discussion to do technical share and review.
+By doing this, I think everyone will improve their skills and confidence.
+It’s important that they feel a value in their work. we support each other， and work closely with each other.

 ### How do you guys testing new features?
-unit test, integration test, jest, React Testing Library CI pipeline, make sure code validate before merge use devtools check the performance, real device testing, browser compatibility
+unit test, integration test, jest, React Testing Library CI pipeline, make sure code validate before merge use devtools check the performance, also we have a QA team use tools like Cypress to do end-to-end testing. real device testing, browser compatibility

 ### Who deploys the system?
+We have a DevOps team responsible for deploying the project.
+First, we submit a request in our Jira system, we provide the requirement details, deployment plan, and rollback solution.
+After stakeholder testing and confirm in a staging environment, the DevOps team handles the deployment, which is executed through GitLab CI/CD pipelines. and then deploy automatically

 ### How are you guys doing code review?